UTS-eResearch/arkisto-cloud-aws-serverless/README.md

 ### Using indexer with oni-express (without oni-indexer)

-Create a dump directory in config/dump and upload it to the dataingest container in ECS
+Create a "dump directory" in your config folder (e.g. "config/dump" and use "npm run sync:config" to upload it to the dataingest container in ECS